The Note

 “Please tell me you caught up on Spy Spinners last night?”

-Lily hunches her shoulders, shifts her book-bag in place.
+Lily hunches her shoulders, shifts her book-bag in place then fixes her glasses.
 “Ugh, you need to get on it so we can watch the new ones.
 Actually, I may have peeked already, as in watched them all.
 But I mean, it’s not my fault you’re lame.
 You can’t expect me to wait around for you to catch up.
 So anyway, so, Darius had this mission and…”

 “Huh?”

 The bell rings and Lily blows out her bangs and starts to say something else but doesn’t.
 Then she blurts it out.
-“Just, just use her name where I used your name.
-You know, just, okay bye.”
+“Just, well… Use her name where I used your name.
+You know, that way… Okay bye.”

-She turns and nearly sprints down the hall, her anvil bouncing on her back.
-And I’m left with her note, still warm in my hand, when Stacey Peaks walks past me, sets a hand on my shoulder, those freckles blurring.
+She turns and nearly sprints down the hall, the anvil bouncing on her back.
+And I’m left with her note, still warm in my hand.
+I’m so confused that I hardly even notice it when Madison Prewitt approaches.
+She sets a hand on my shoulder, those freckles blurring.

 “I think she likes you, Josh.”